arturgontijo/sqlite2json/README.md

 # sqlite2json
-Dump table content from a SQLite to JSON
+Dump table content from a SQLite Database file to JSON